Aki78/AirportHeistGroup3MetropoliaProject/README.md

 that satisfies the guidelines provided by software1.

 What does this mean?

-The vision can be presented also as a figure that is supported by a written description.
+    -The vision can be presented also as a figure that is supported by a written description.
 Here you must explain the main idea of the game in your own words: how does the game proceed and what stages must the player go through?